matomo-org/developer-documentation/docs/media-analytics/options.md

 ```

 This will stop tracking any media progress.
 Under the menu category "Media", most reports will not show any data.
-The Visitor Log and the "Actions => Events" report will still show data unless you disable the tracking of events as well (see above).
+The Visits Log and the "Actions => Events" report will still show data unless you disable the tracking of events as well (see above).

 It is recommended to call this method as early as possible, for example just after `_paq.push(['setSiteId', 'X']);`